105 amendment of indian constitution

 Conclusion

-The 2021 enactment of the 105 Amendment of Indian Constitution Act is a significant step towards the restoration of state governments’ jurisdiction to identify socially and educationally backward groups or SEBCs.
+The 2021 enactment of the 105 Amendment to the Indian Constitution Act is a significant step towards restoring state governments’ jurisdiction to identify socially and educationally backward groups or SEBCs.
 In response to a Supreme Court decision and widespread calls for restoring state power, authorities implemented corrective measures.
-This amendment emphasizes the commitment to equality, opportunity, and dignity for vulnerable people while placing a high priority on social empowerment.
+This amendment emphasizes the commitment to equality, opportunity, and dignity for vulnerable people while prioritizing social empowerment.

 What is the 105 Amendment of Indian Constitution?